BBaysinger/bb-portfolio/docs/engineering-standards.md

 - **Git operations**: AI _can_ stage files (`git add`) and prepare commits (`git commit`), but **must not execute `git push`**.
 The developer should review staged changes and push, merge, or PR manually after verification.
 - **Terraform/Infrastructure changes**: AI can prepare and suggest `terraform plan` but should not automatically execute `terraform apply` without explicit user confirmation for each resource change.
 - **Deployment operations**: AI should present deployment commands and wait for explicit approval rather than automatically triggering deployments.
+- **Explain before staging**: AI must summarize intended file changes and rationale before running `git add`, so the human knows what will be staged.

 **Request template for AI work** (include this in issues/PRs or chat prompts):